Flavor violating Higgs and $Z$ decays at FCC-ee

 The probability distribution $p(n_{b},n_{s}|f,\nu)$ for a given event to end up in the $(n_b, n_s)$ bin depends on a number of nuisance parameters, $\nu=\{{\mathcal B}(h\to f), B(Z\to f'), \epsilon_\beta^\alpha, N_{Z/h}, {\mathcal A} \}$, which are varied within the uncertainties in the numerical analysis \footnote{The nominal values and uncertainties on the nuisance parameters used in our analysis are listed in the supplementary material, in Tables \ref{tab:syst_higgs}, \ref{tab:syst}.}.
 We build a probabilistic model for $p(n_{b},n_{s}|f,\nu)$, with a graphical representation given in Fig.~\ref{fig:graphical_model} \footnote{The details of the model are relegated to the supplementary material, Sec. \ref{sec:supp:prob:model}.
 In particular, the rather lengthy explicit expression for $p(n_{b},n_{s}|f,\nu)$ is given in Eq.~\eqref{eq:pnbns}.}.
 The probability $p(n_{b},n_{s}|f,\nu)$ depends on the flavor of the initial $Z/h\to f$ parton decay, where $f=\{u \bar u+d \bar d (gg),s \bar s,c \bar c,b \bar b,bs\}$ for $Z(h)$, since the tagging efficiencies $\epsilon_\beta^\alpha$, $\alpha=b,s$, depend on the flavor of the initial parton.

 Experimentally, the value of ${\cal B}(Z/h\to bs)$ would be determined by comparing the measured number of events in each $(n_b,n_s)$ bin, $N_{(n_b,n_s)}$, with the expected value $\bar N_{(n_b,n_s)}$.
 The highest sensitivity to ${\cal B}(Z/h\to bs)$ is expected from the $(n_b,n_s)=(1,1)$ bin, however, keeping also the $(2,0)$ and $(0,2)$ bins increases the overall statistical power.
-In order to estimate the sensitivity of FCC-ee to ${\cal B}(Z/h\to bs)$, as a proof of concept, we can bypass the need for Monte Carlo simulations and work within the Asimov approximation~\cite{Cowan:2010js}, both because of the simplicity of the study and especially due to the high statistics environment.
+In order to estimate the sensitivity of FCC-ee to ${\cal B}(Z/h\to bs)$, as a proof of concept, we can bypass the need for Monte Carlo simulations and work within the Asimov approximation~\cite{Cowan:2010js}\footnote{A recent preliminary analysis which employs Monte Carlo simulations and full tagger kinematic dependency shows similar results, see Ref.~\cite{HiggsFCNCstudy}}, both because of the simplicity of the study and especially due to the high statistics environment.
 That is, we consider an ideal dataset where the observed number of events equals $N^A_{(n_b, n_s)}=\bar{N}_{(n_b, n_s)}({\mathcal B}(Z/h\to bs)_0,\nu=\nu_0)$, that is, it equals to the expected number of events for the nominal values of nuisance parameters and the input value of ${\mathcal B}(Z/h\to bs)_0$.
 The expected upper bound on ${\mathcal B}(Z/h\to bs)_0$ is then obtained from a maximum likelihood, allowing nuisance parameters to float \footnote{See Sec. \ref{sec:statistics} in the supplementary material for further details.}.

 {\bf Expected reach at FCC-ee.}

 We first focus on the simplified case where only the $b$-tagger is used, and obtain the expected exclusion limits on FCNC decays summed over light quark flavors, $\mathcal{B}(h\to bq)=\mathcal{B}(h\to bd)+\mathcal{B}(h\to bs)$.
 The exclusions are derived from the observed yields in the $n_{b}=0,1,2$ bins.
 For simplicity, we parameterize the $b$-tagger as a function of two parameters: the true positive rate (TPR) $\epsilon^{b}_{b}$ and the overall effective false positive rate (FPR) for all the other initial parton flavors, $\epsilon^{b}_{gsc}$.